dochy-ksti/docchi/docchi_manual/manual/root.md

     }
   ],

-  // Ref is also a keyword of Dochy.
+  // Ref is also a keyword of Docchi.

   // In default objects, Ref is like